-In early 2015, the STAY COOL Advisory Board identified the following San Diego County policy issues as strategic priorities for our educational and outreach events.
+The STAY COOL Advisory Board has identified the following San Diego County policy issues as strategic priorities for our educational and outreach events.
 By working to advance action with these policies, we can most effectively help reduce greenhouse gas emissions and help our region adapt to climate change.
-Our 2015 priority policies include:

 Transportation – advocating for smarter transportation policy that will result in reduced GHG emissions.

 Transportation issues are a primary concern since 46 to 47 percent of CO2 emissions in San Diego are from cars and trucks.
-The City of San Diego, Chula Vista, Encinitas, National City, the Port of San Diego and San Diego County have Climate Action Plans which consider ways to reduce these emissions.
+The City of San Diego, and several other cities and the County have Climate Action Plans which consider ways to reduce these emissions.
 However in some cases the plans have not been finalized and key policy decisions have not yet been made.
-SANDAG is currently reevaluating its long range transportation plan with San Diego Forward.
 STAY COOL members will study the transportation details of these plans and will provide support for aspects of the plans that most significantly reduce greenhouse gas emissions.

 Additional Transportation Resources:

 STAY COOL believes the key to regional climate change mitigation and adaptation is for action at the local level.
 Cities in California are required to develop Climate Action Plans (CAPs): comprehensive roadmaps that outline the specific, measurable and attainable activities that a jurisdiction will undertake to reduce greenhouse gas emissions.
 When CAPs are implemented effectively, our communities will show leadership in reducing emissions and will be prepared for the impacts of global warming.
 STAY COOL is working with partners at the League of Women Voters, Sierra Club, the Climate Action Campaign and with other non-profits to track CAP progress and to advance climate action in our region.